SonDo580/chess-rivals/README.md

 2. **Not implemented**

 - Threefold repetition rule.
-- Explicit handling of insufficient material and deadlock position _(In these cases, the draw result will be realized through 50-move rule)_.
+- Explicit handling of insufficient material and deadlock positions _(In these cases, the draw result will be realized through 50-move rule)_.

+## Implementation notes

+- I use 2D array to represent board state.
+A real chess engine typically uses `FEN string`.

 ## Development